 - Physiological: increases heart rate and blood pressure and muscle tension.
 This can eventually lead to heart attacks and other cardiovascular problems.

-- Emotional: feeling fearful and irritable, a depressed mood, increased anxiety, and greatly reduced motivation.
+- Emotional: fear and irritability, a depressed mood, increased anxiety and greatly reduced motivation.

 - Cognitive: our attention will be diminished as well as our ability to solve problems and improve our skills.

-The solutions that many therapists and common sense propose are related to time management: we have to learn to better plan our agenda and give higher priority to ourselves and the family before everyone else.
+The solutions proposed by many therapists and common sense are related to time management: we have to learn to better plan our agenda and give higher priority to oneself and the family before everything else.
 There are also relaxation techniques that can help us calm down.
-And, one of the most important things is to lead a healthy and active life.
+And, one of the most relevant things is to lead a healthy and active life.
 Sport is essential.

-Finally, as the psychologist Rafael Santandreu says, we place too much value on the things we do.
-But really the things that are worthwhile in our life are meeting basic needs, loving and having fun.
-Everything else is not that important.
+Finally, as the psychologist Rafael Santandreu says, we give too much value to the things we do.
+But really the things that are worthwhile in our life are satisfying basic needs, loving and having fun.
+Everything else is not so important.